D-Hank/PRS-Net/README.md

 Then run `python preprocess.py` to generate voxel, point cloud and closest points.
 We use 4 processes to run simultaneously, which takes around 2 days with CUDA acceleration.
 After that, run `python check.py` to check the completeness of data and generate bad model list.

 Finally use `python main.py` to run the main program (train + test).
 It takes 0.5 hour to train.
+And for inference, the speed is around 2.3 ms per obj on laptop with entry-level GPU MX250.

 If you'd like to use the pre-trained model in `checkpoint/`, then set `CONTINUE` in `settings.py` to be True and run `main.py` directly.